jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 ---
 In a podcast interview this week, I was asked what rule or metric I use when making decisions.
 At first, the question gave me a little trouble, as I couldn't readily identify how—or even if—I thought about making decisions.

 Then I thought about all the decisions I've made in my life that had a significant positive impact.
 I consider these events "watershed moments."
-Watershed moments are critical points of change that cause a major shift in something.
+Watershed moments are critical points of change that cause a major shift in the potential outcome of events.

 These were events where I had a choice to make.
 All but the first choice was made as an adult, and my decision on where to attend high school was mine alone.
 Among those were: